 In light of the ongoing challenges and health safety concerns related to Covid-19, the 2020 Old Line State Summit will transition to the Online State Summit, a series of programming that will run throughout the Summer and Fall of 2020.
 Thanks to our generous sponsors, all Summit webinars will be presented free of charge to attendees across the country.

 Given the illegal nature of its operations, sites of the Underground Railroad across the United State were often hidden and secret.
 That necessity now presents a challenge to preservationists dedicated to identifying, preserving, and interpreting these important histories where they happened.
-Speakers for this session include Dr. Kate Clifford Larson, author and historian, and Heather Ersts, Outreach & Partnership Coordinator for the Maryland Department of Tourism Development.
+Speakers for this session include Dr. Kate Clifford Larson, author and historian, Heather Ersts, Outreach & Partnership Coordinator for the Maryland Department of Tourism Development, and Dennis A. Doster, Ph.D., Director of the M-NCPPC Black History Program.

 The Network to Freedom (NTF) program of the National Park Service promotes innovative scholarship, interpretation, and partnerships for sharing the history and legacy of the Underground Railroad.
 The Network consists of rigorously researched and documented sites with connections to the Underground Railroad, and programs and facilities with research, educational or interpretive resources related to the Underground Railroad in addition to some financial support.
 For many places that may be associated with the Underground Railroad, documentation and interpretation can be difficult, particularly when uncovering the complex and difficult stories of the enslaved.